Brown's Inlet

 Brown's Inlet is a body of water in central Ottawa.
-A former creek, it grew considerably in size with the creation of the Rideau Canal, into which it now empties.
-Originally considerably larger, the inlet was shortened and divided so that today on the surface it is two ponds, but they are connected underground.
+A former creek, it grew considerably in size with the creation of the Rideau Canal.
+Originally larger, the inlet was divided by Ralph Street; today it is split into 2 ponds connected by culverts.
 The inlet is in the southern part of the Glebe neighbourhood, emptying into the canal near the Bank Street Bridge.
-The two ponds of the inlet are surrounded by parks and expensive homes.
+The two ponds of the inlet are surrounded by parks and homes.
 The ponds are home to a wide array of wild life including frogs, turtles, fish, and birds.

+A sewer crosses through the pond, connecting Wilton Crescent to Broadway Avenue.
+Originally installed in the late 19th century, the sewer was renewed in 2025.